interlay/interbtc-spec/docs/spec/currency.rst

 Overview
 ~~~~~~~~

 This currency pallet provides an interface for the other pallets to manage balances of different currencies.
-It is a wrapper around the the `orml-tokens <https://github.com/open-web3-stack/open-runtime-module-library>`_ pallet.
-As such, accounts have two balances per currency: they have a ``reserved`` amount and a ``free`` amount.
-Users are able to freely transfer ``free`` balances, but only the parachain pallets are able to operate on ``reserved`` amounts.
+Accounts have three balances per currency: they have a ``free``, ``reserved``, and ``frozen`` amount.
+Users are able to freely transfer ``free - frozen`` balances, but only the parachain pallets are able to operate on ``reserved`` amounts.
+``Frozen`` is used to implement temptorary locks of free balances like vesting schedules.

 The external API for dispatchable and RPC functions use 'thin' amount types, meaning that the used currency depends on the context.
-For example, the currency used in :ref:`depositCollateral` depends on the vault's ``currencyId``.
-Sometimes, as is for example the case for :ref:`registerVault`, the function takes an additional ``currencyId`` argument to specify the currency to use.
+For example, the currency used in :ref:`vault_registry_function_deposit_collateral` depends on the vault's ``currencyId``.
+Sometimes, as is for example the case for :ref:`vault_registry_function_register_vault`, the function takes an additional ``currencyId`` argument to specify the currency to use.
 In contrast, internally in the parachain amounts are often represented by the ``Amount`` type defined in this pallet, which in addition to the amount, also contains the used currency.
 The benefit of this type is two-fold.
 First, we can guarantee that operations only work on compatible amounts.
 For example, it prevents adding DOT amounts to KSM amounts.
 Second, it allows for a more convenient api.

 Data Model
 ~~~~~~~~~~